 Gradients occur between adjacent pairs of time lines.
 The pump continually adjusts the solvent composition to achieve the composition shown in the next time line by the time specified.

-One of twenty-one preset gradient curves can be selected from the Options Menu (P4000 only).
-These are fully described on page 46.
-Gradients in the P2000 and P200 are linear by default.
-Creating step gradients is explained on page 50.
+One of twenty-one preset gradient curves can be selected from the Options Menu (P4000).
+Creating step gradients is explained on page 48.

 Changing Solvent Composition - A P4000 Example